-2017 was a successful year for the Company on many fronts.
-Each of our divisions contributed healthy growth in rental revenues and operating income.
+2019 was a successful year for the Company on many fronts.
+Our modular and electronics divisions contributed healthy growth in rental revenues and operating income, and we had a notably strong year for equipment sales revenues, all of which contributed to overall company pre-tax income exceeding plan by 13%.
 A stronger economic backdrop provided tailwinds in many of the markets and customer segments we serve and our focus on improving economic returns on our invested capital base was successful.
-Key to our accelerated rental revenue growth was improved pricing disciplines, focus on customer segments that were more profitable and smart deployment of new capital.
-We continue to believe the Company is well-positioned to execute on our long-term strategic objectives.
+The key to growing rental revenues beyond historical rates was improved pricing disciplines, better focus on customer segments that were profitable, and judicious deployment of new capital.
+The Company's balance sheet remains strong with low leverage compared to many of our peers in the business-to-business rental industry.
+We continue to believe the Company is well positioned to execute on our long-term strategic objectives.

-A major focus for 2017 across all divisions was optimizing our operating metrics and improving our return on invested capital (ROIC).
-To support and enhance the Company's focus on driving the achievement of shortterm (annual) profitability targets as well as long-term (three-year) financial return targets, adjustments were made to the 2018 compensation plans for the CEO and executive officers.
-For 2018, annual profitability targets will be based on pre-tax income (PTI) for corporate officers and division earnings before interest and taxes (Divisional EBIT) for division officers.
-PTI and Divisional EBIT previously accounted for approximately 55%- 60% of the total profitability bonus target in prior compensation plans.
-In 2018, PTI/Divisional EBIT will account for 100% of the profitability bonus target in compensation plans.
-We believe this metric and singular focus is the right short-term performance objective to enhance value for our shareholders.
-In conjunction with the modification to the short-term profitability targets, we also made a change in the metric used to determine achievement of long-term performance based RSUs.
-Performance RSUs were previously earned based upon EPS or Divisional EBIT.
-Effective with the 2018 equity grants, performance RSUs will be earned based upon achievement of three-year ROIC targets.
-In addition, for 2018, in an effort to retain key managers, attract new talent and to build an ownership mentality for executive officers, the Compensation Committee approved the grant of a mix of time-based and performance-based RSUs, with the time-based grants vesting over five years and performance-based grants vesting at the end of each three-year performance period.
+A major focus for 2019 across all divisions was optimizing our operating metrics and improving our return on invested capital (ROIC).
+To support and enhance the Company's focus on driving the achievement of short-term (annual) profitability targets as well as long-term (three-year) financial return targets, the 2019 compensation plans for the CEO and executive officers were once again based on pre-tax income ("PTI") for corporate officers and division earnings before interest and taxes ("Divisional EBIT") for division officers.
+PTI/ Divisional EBIT accounted for 100% of the annual profitability bonus target in compensation plans.
+We believe this singular focus and the metric chosen is the right short-term performance objective to enhance value for our shareholders.
+Similarly, the metric used to determine the achievement of long-term performance-based restricted stock units ("RSUs") is based upon the achievement of three-year ROIC targets.
+In addition, in an effort to retain key managers, attract new talent and to build an ownership mentality for executive officers, the Compensation Committee approved granting a mix of time-based and performance-based RSUs.
+Beginning with 2019, the time-based grants vest over three years rather than five, and performance-based grants continued to vest at the end of each three-year performance period.
 This approach more closely aligns our equity compensation with our peer companies and common market practices.
 As we do each year, we will continue to reevaluate our forms of equity and consider the most appropriate grant approach.